attilasomogyi/long-term-relationship-agreement/README.rst

 If the issues are not resolved, one partner may choose to end the relationship.

+   This means that if the problems or issues in the long-term relationship cannot be resolved or improved despite efforts made by both partners to address them, one partner may choose to end the relationship.
+It's important to remember that ending a long-term relationship is a significant decision and should not be taken lightly.
+It's important to consider all options, such as counseling or therapy before making this decision, as well as to communicate openly and honestly with your partner about your feelings and your decision.
+It's also important to seek support from friends, family, or professionals to help during this process, as the end of a long-term relationship can be difficult and emotional.
+It's also important to remember that, sometimes, even after all the efforts, some relationships just don't work out, and that's okay.
+It's important to learn from the experience and move on in a healthy way.

 Signatures
 ----------

 We will sign this agreement to signify our commitment to following through with the terms we have outlined.

+   This means that in a long-term relationship agreement, both partners will sign the agreement to signify their commitment to following through with the terms outlined in the agreement.
+Signing the agreement serves as a formal acknowledgement and acceptance of the terms and conditions outlined in the agreement by both partners.
+It also serves as a symbol of their mutual commitment to the relationship and to upholding their end of the agreement.
+It's important to remember that this agreement should be created in a collaborative manner and should be based on mutual respect, understanding, and trust, and that both partners should have a clear understanding of the terms and conditions outlined in the agreement.
+It's also important to re-evaluate the agreement periodically and make adjustments as needed, and to communicate openly and honestly if there are any issues or concerns with the agreement.
+By signing the agreement, both partners are committing to put the effort and work to make the relationship work.

 Duration and Renewal
 --------------------

 This agreement will be effective from the date it is signed and will be reviewed and renewed annually.

+   This means that in a long-term relationship agreement, the agreement will be effective from the date it is signed and will be reviewed and renewed annually.
+This means that the agreement will be valid from the day it is signed and will remain in effect for a period of one year.
+After one year, both partners will review the agreement and evaluate its effectiveness.
+They will then decide whether to renew the agreement or make any necessary changes.
+This allows both partners to assess the progress made in the relationship, and to make any necessary adjustments to the agreement to ensure that it continues to meet the needs of both partners.
+It also allows both partners to address any issues or concerns that may have arisen since the agreement was first signed.
+It's important to remember that as the relationship evolves over time, the agreement should be updated to reflect the changes in the relationship and to make sure that it remains relevant and effective.

 \________________________________(Partner 1)